dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \item \textbf{Dealing with proxies:} Typically there will be proxy variables which, through correlation with \emph{S}, can result in the latter influencing $\widehat{Y}$ even if \emph{S} is omitted from the analysis entirely.

 \end{itemize}

-The \texttt{dsld} package provides methods for fair predictions with an intuitive, user-friendly interface for various fairness-constrained modeling approaches.
-In this section, we will use the \texttt{COMPAS} and \texttt{lsa} datasets to the showcase tradeoff between fairness and accuracy on both regression and classification settings.
-For the \texttt{COMPAS} dataset, we will predict the probability of recidivism with race as the sensitive feature.
-For the \texttt{lsa} dataset, we will predict LSAT scores with race as the sensitive variable.
-Both datasets are accessible via the \texttt{dsld} package for further exploration and analysis.
+The \texttt{dsld} package provides a convenient and simple interface to a range of fairness-constrained modeling approaches.

+We emphasize fairness–accuracy tradeoffs using the \texttt{COMPAS} and \texttt{svcensus} datasets in both regression and classification settings.
+In the \texttt{COMPAS} data, we predict the probability of recidivism with race as the sensitive feature, while in the \texttt{svcensus} data, we predict wage income with gender and age as the sensitive variables.
+In both applications, additional care is required to address fairness in sensitive demographics, and we discuss necessary considerations that students should be aware of.
+Both datasets are included in the \texttt{dsld} package for further exploration and analysis.